RodrigoRodriguesX10/DoSimplex/README.md

 };

-simplex(tableau); // execute function and the solve will be calculated into variable
+simplex(tableau); // execute function and the solution will be calculated into tableau variable.

 console.log(tableau); // see the result